CONSTITUTION AND BYLAWS OF THE NANAIMO FAMILY HISTORY SOCIETY

 - Any individual member in good standing is entitled to:

-- A member shall be in good standing when they have paid their current dues.
-A member shall not be in good standing when they have not paid the current dues before the AGM.
+- Members shall be in good standing when they have paid their current dues.
+Members shall not be in good standing when they have not paid the current dues before the AGM.

-- A person shall cease to be a member of the NFHS by presenting their resignation in writing to the Secretary; on their death; on being expelled; or having failed to pay dues before the AGM.
+- A person shall cease to be a member of the NFHS by presenting a resignation in writing to the Secretary; on his/her death; on being expelled; or having failed to pay dues before the AGM.

 ARTICLE 2.
 THE EXECUTIVE COMMITTEE